 Rip-Off #2 – The Fuel Policy Scam

 Do you really want to be given a petrol bill before your holiday has started?
-There are some companies that allow you to buy a full tank of petrol ahead, which means you will not be charged if you return it while it is on empty.
+Some companies allow you to buy a full tank of petrol ahead, which means you will not be charged if you return it while it is on empty.

 There are two huge issues with this type of policy.
-The first is the fact that the amount you will be charged for the petrol is likely to be far higher than normal.
-Additionally, you may not use all of the fuel, which means that you have paid for something and there is no benefit.
+The first is that the amount you will be charged for the petrol is likely to be far higher than normal.
+Additionally, you may not use all of the fuel, which means that you have paid for something and no benefit.

 Rip-Off #3 – Upgrades